 Sheffield Children’s Hospital is the designated Major Trauma Centre for children in South Yorkshire & Bassetlaw providing a service for a population of over 375,000 children and young people.

 We need to get patients who urgently need critical care to our Emergency Department as soon as possible.
 It really is the difference between life and death.

-Landing at the Northern General and transferring patients by ambulance to our hospital is no longer an option.
-A helipad would mean patients can land anytime with flood lighting.
-When the weather sets in, the new helipad would have electric trace heating incorporated into the deck to ensure that ice and snow do not disrupt the continued use of the facility during periods of inclement weather.
+A helipad on the roof and would mean patients can land and be transferred anytime with flood lighting.
+When the weather sets in, the new helipad would also have electric trace heating incorporated into the deck to ensure that ice and snow do not disrupt the continued use of the facility during periods of inclement weather.